 Similarly, you can designate beneficiaries for many other financial accounts, including bank and checking accounts, annuities, IRAs, 401Ks, and brokerage accounts.
 Bear in mind, however, that your beneficiary designations will control the ultimate distribution of that asset, regardless of what your will says, so be sure that you include all the intended individuals as beneficiaries.

-If you are looking to hire a Denver Estate Lawyer, call Baker Law Group so you can speak with an Estate Lawyer Denver residents turn to when they are needing probate assistance.
+If you are looking to hire a Colorado Estate Planning Lawyer, call Baker Law Group so you can speak with an Estate Lawyer Denver residents turn to when they need probate assistance.